2017 Farm Stand and CSA Membership

-- Pork and Grass-fed Beef raised at Old Fort using organic practices.
+- Grass-fed Beef raised at Old Fort using organic practices and local pork.
 All meats are USDA processed at Sunnyside Meats for retail sale.

 - Value Added products (relish, breads, pesto, lard) made from Old Fort Products.
-All products are prepared in a commercial kitchen according to food safety regulations.
+All products are prepared in a commercial kitchen or under the Colorado Cottage Food Bill according to food safety regulations.

-- Spring Greens and herbs in late February (lettuce, spinach and cilantro) grown in hoophouses at Old Fort.
-A wide assortment of vegetables and herbs offered weekly beginning in July through November.
+- Spring Greens and herbs in late February (lettuce, spinach and cilantro) grown in high tunnels at the Old Fort.
+A wide assortment of seasonal vegetables and herbs are offered weekly from July through November.